overlordpro-sys/keycool84keyboard/README.md

-# How I Made My Mechanical Keyboard
+# How I Made My Mechanical Keyboard ([Youtube Video](https://www.youtube.com/channel/UCWsG0tszNpZowuGIkNcHuQw))

-A few months ago, I was looking into getting a new mechanical keyboard with linear switches.
+About a year ago, I was looking into getting a new mechanical keyboard with linear switches.
 I had grown tired of the name brand keyboards like Corsair and Logitech who did not lubricate their switches.
 This made each keypress loud and unsatisfying.
 After doing some research, I decided to build my own instead of buying it.
 Most people who build custom keyboards buy a predesigned PCB.
 However, I wanted to design the PCB myself because I thought it would be fun.
 In the end, that proved true and I learned a lot about the inner workings of mechanical keyboards and PCB design.

 ## Design